-Who is Affected by the Perfected Lien?
+Who is Affected by a Hospital Lien?

-Once a lien is “perfected,” everyone automatically has notice of it for purposes of the law.
-This means that insurance companies paying settlements and lawyers collecting and distributing settlement funds for injured victims must check with the county clerk to see if any notice of a Hospital Lien has been filed.
+Once a lien is ‘perfected,’ everyone automatically has notice of it for purposes of the law.
+This means that insurance companies paying settlements and lawyers collecting and distributing settlement funds for injured victims must check with the county clerk to see if any notice of a hospital lien has been filed.
 If they fail to locate and honor a perfected lien, the emergency services provider now has a direct cause of action against them for paying out funds without settling the lien first.
-Thus, if your lawyer has notice of a hospital lien, he must negotiate and settle with them or he could be sued directly by the emergency services provider in question.
+Thus, if your injury lawyer has notice of a hospital lien, he must negotiate and settle with them or he could be sued directly by the emergency services provider in question.
 The provider also retains the right to sue the injured victim as well.

 Do You Have to Pay the Hospital if There is No Lien Filed?